PROMISE - Promoting Sustainable Biomedical Research and Education for Enhanced Well-being and Environmental Responsibility

 4. Empowering and supporting students to lead sustainability projects

-5. Organising awareness campaigns
+5. Competitions and awareness campaigns

 6. Monitoring and evaluating activities and outcomes